 On Amtrak, small dogs or cats are allowed to travel on routes up to seven hours, though some restrictions may apply.
 If you're traveling via a local train system or commuter rail, check the rules before you go; some allow pets onboard.
 For instance, you can bring your pet on subways in New York City, but they must be in a carrier, or you will get fined.

 "No one can look after your pet as well as you," says Theisen, which is why she discourages international travel with animals.
 If your pet is in the cargo hold, you're away from your pet for a very long period of time.

 Possibly more important are the country's quarantine rules.
 If your pet must go into quarantine for two weeks or more, is it really worth it to bring them on a three-week vacation?
 Probably not.
 But, if you must travel long distances with pets (say for relocation), look into professional pet travel associations like the International Pet and Animal Transportation Association.

 Best Western has countless pet-friendly destinations and all Kimpton Hotels allow animals.
-They even go as far as providing you with a goldfish if you didn't get to bring your pet with you!
 They don't charge extra for pets (you should always check first with your hotel about potential fees) and in select hotels even have a Director of Pet Relations!